Shubham0315/Kubernetes/Probes/README.md

 # Probes

 - Probes are of 3 types :- Liveness, Readiness and Startup
-- Probe is a kind of request that our pod works fine
+- Probe is a kind of request that ensure our pod works fine
   - Suppose our pod is working on port 3000 but weve to make sure that its running on 3000.
   - So when probe gets created, it will request internally to port 3000
   - So if our probe is live or not is decided by Liveness Probes